skogseth/delfi/README.md

 # Delfi
 Rust crate for conveniently writing data to csv-files.
-The crate aims to be a minimal interface for saving data to csv such that this is not a considerable part of your program, preferably only taking up one to three lines of code.
+The crate aims to be a minimal interface for saving data to csv such that this is not a considerable part of your program, preferably only taking up a few lines of code.

 ## Usage
 A basic use of delfi is shown below: